Airr/nim-cocoa/README.md

   main()
 ```

-Which results in the following:
+Which results in the following (with Darkmode enabled):

 ![](images/bundler.png)